Amorpha apiculata

 Amorpha apiculata is a species of papilionate leguminous shrub known commonly as the Baja California false-indigo.
-It is a very rare narrow endemic only found in the Sierra de San Pedro Martir and its western foothills.
+It is a very rare narrow endemic only found in the Sierra de San Pedro Mártir and its western foothills.
 It is characterized by a white vexillum, a smooth, hairless fruit and spine-like glands.
 It is closely related to Amorpha californica.

 Description

 This plant is an erect, slender shrub that grows 2 to 5 m tall.
 On the petioles and rachises of the leaves are spine-like glands.
 The leaves appear in an ascendant to spreading manner, and are 10 to 20 cm long.
 The petioles are 1 to 2.5 cm long, and are usually equal to or longer than the width of the lowermost leaflet, with several to numerous of the amber-colored glands.
 There are 13 to 19 leaflets, each shaped elliptic to oblong-elliptic, mostly 1.5 to 3 cm long and 1 to 1.5 cm wide, and are usually 2.2 to 3.3 times as long as they are wide.
 The petiolules, which are the stalks that hold the leaflets, are 1.5 to 2.2 mm long.

 There are 1 to 7 racemes, which are 10 to 30 cm long.
 The pedicels are 0.8 to 1.2 mm long.
 The bracts are shaped narrowly linear, and are 2.5 to 3 mm long.
 The calyx tube is shaped narrowly funnelform, 2.5 to 3 mm long.
 The vexillum is 5 to 7 mm long, and about 4 mm wide, broadly ovate and colored white.
 The fruits are about 6 mm long to 2.5 mm wide, and are mostly smooth and free of hair.